CrowdStrike Holdings, Inc. to Join the NASDAQ-100 Index Beginning August 26, 2021

 NEW YORK, Aug.
-23, 2021 (GLOBE NEWSWIRE) -- Nasdaq ( NDAQ) today announced that CrowdStrike Holdings, Inc. ( CRWD), will become a component of the NASDAQ-100 Index® ( NDX), the NASDAQ-100 Equal Weighted Index ( NDXE) and the NASDAQ-100 Technology Index ( NDXT) prior to market open on Thursday, August 26, 2021.
-CrowdStrike Holdings, Inc. will replace Maxim Integrated Products, Inc. ( MXIM) in the NASDAQ-100 Index®, the NASDAQ-100 Equal Weighted Index and the NASDAQ-100 Technology Index.
+23, 2021 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq: NDAQ) today announced that CrowdStrike Holdings, Inc. (Nasdaq: CRWD), will become a component of the NASDAQ-100 Index® (Nasdaq: NDX), the NASDAQ-100 Equal Weighted Index (Nasdaq: NDXE) and the NASDAQ-100 Technology Index (Nasdaq: NDXT) prior to market open on Thursday, August 26, 2021.
+CrowdStrike Holdings, Inc. will replace Maxim Integrated Products, Inc. (Nasdaq: MXIM) in the NASDAQ-100 Index®, the NASDAQ-100 Equal Weighted Index and the NASDAQ-100 Technology Index.

 For more information about the company, go to https://www.crowdstrike.com/.